The following is from a conversation I initiated on Facebook January 22:

 Response: Respectfully, Sir, I firmly believe that despite the many reservations I have regarding President Trump he is far better for the long-term well being of our country than the alternative choice in November would have been.

-two consecutive mornings following the inauguration to discover the oceans have not risen, the young and elderly have not all died, all women have not become pregnant and subsequently killed by their undesired parasites, we have not gone to war with anyone, and in the bonus round we aren't even speaking Russian.
+I have now awakened on two consecutive mornings following the inauguration to discover the oceans have not risen, the young and elderly have not all died, all women have not become pregnant and subsequently killed by their undesired parasites, we have not gone to war with anyone, and in the bonus round we aren't even speaking Russian.
 There is far more Chicken Little than substance so far to the shrill hysteria of the Opposition.

 Climate change is unquestionably real.
 It has been taking place for billions of years before humanity stepped on stage and will undoubtedly continue long after we are gone.
 Climate change is not exclusively human caused, and no scientist can honestly ascribe a value between zero and one hundred percent that defines what our contribution to the current phenomenon might be.
 No amount of consensus will change that.